Iterable/iterable-web-sdk/README.md

 request().then().catch();
 ```

-This example that uses custom sorting/filtering, and displays messages at the
+This example uses custom sorting and filtering, and displays messages at the
 app's discretion:

 ```ts